 May I take you back to the Valley of Elah for just a moment?
 That day that I stood in the Valley of Elah and let my imagination recreate the duel in the desert, I knelt down and chose 5 smooth stones from that brook in the valley.
-They have been in my study to remind me that you do not need to be big to serve God and slay giants.
-You just have to "present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
-And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God."
-(Romans 12:1,2)
+They have been in my study for 40 years as of this writing to remind me that you do not need to be big to serve God and slay giants.
+You just need to keep fit for the fight!